gen04177/Fractal-PS5/README.md

 1. Send the elfldr.elf payload to port 9020.
 2. Send the shsrv.elf payload to port 9021.
 3. Send the ftpsrv.elf payload to port 9021.
 4. Copy the fractal.elf or fractal-fs.elf payload to `/data` directory on your PS5.
 5. Execute `telnet [PS5-IP] 2323`.
 6. cd `/data`.
-6. Run the command `hbldr fractal.elf` or `hbldr fractal-fs.elf` (full screen version).
+6. Run the command `hbldr fractal.elf`.

 ## Controls